EHDEN/NetworkDashboards/docker/README.md

 2. Create a `.env` file on the `docker` directory, using `.env-example` as reference, setting all necessary environment variables (SUPERSET\_MAPBOX\_API\_KEY and DASHBOARD\_VIEWER\_SECRET\_KEY).

-3. Create a `docker-init.sh` file on `docker/superset` based on the file `docker/superset/docker-init-example.sh` to set up admin credentials for superset.

-4. If you wish to expose the dashboard viewer app through a specific domain(s) you must add it/them to the ALLOWED_HOSTS list on file `dashboard_viewer/dashboard_viewer/settings.py` and remove the `'*'` entry.
+3. If you wish to expose the dashboard viewer app through a specific domain(s) you must add it/them to the ALLOWED_HOSTS list on file `dashboard_viewer/dashboard_viewer/settings.py` and remove the `'*'` entry.

-5. Build containers' images: `docker-compose build`.
+4. Build containers' images: `docker-compose build`.
 This might take several minutes.

-6. Set up the database for the dashboard viewer app: `docker-compose run --rm dashboard ./docker-init.sh`.
+5. Set up the database for the dashboard viewer app: `docker-compose run --rm dashboard ./docker-init.sh`.

-7. Bring up the containers: `docker-compose up -d`.
+6. Bring up the containers: `docker-compose up -d`.

-8. If you used the default ports:
+7. If you used the default ports:

    - Go to `http://localhost` to access the dashboard viewer app.
    - Go to `http://localhost:8088` to access superset.

+8. By default Superset's admin user credentials are admin/admin.
+It is recommended that you change the password if you will use this in a production environment.

 9. To any anonymous user view dashboards, add the following: